jupyter/docker-stacks/docs/index.rst

 CPU Architectures
 -----------------

-All published containers support amd64 (x86_64).
+All published containers support amd64 (x86_64) and aarch64 (except for tensorflow-notebook, which only supports amd64).
-The progress on arm images is tracked in `#1019 <https://github.com/jupyter/docker-stacks/issues/1019>`_.
-The ambition is to have all containers support both amd64 and arm64.

 Caveats for arm64 images
 ^^^^^^^^^^^^^^^^^^^^^^^^